7 Facts from our Paw Print Genetics Review

 - Ichthyosis (American Bulldog Type): This is an inherited condition of the skin.
 A puppy normally shows symptoms as young as 1-2 weeks with flaky skin and a scruffy haircoat.
 Affected dogs are at increased risk for infections of the skin, ears, and footpads and may require treatment for these infections throughout their lives.
 The mutated gene is NIPAL4.

 - Degenerative Myelopathy: This is an inherited neurological disorder caused by a mutation of the SOD1 gene known to be carried by American bulldogs, although it is also present in other breeds.
-Onset is thought to be caused by a combination of genetic and environmental factors.
+Experts believe a combination of genetic and environmental factors causes onset.

 - Neuronal Ceroid Lipofuscinosis 10: This is a lysosomal storage disease.
 It is caused by a deficiency of an enzyme needed to break down certain proteins.
-The result is imparied function of the brain and nervous system which gradually gets worse.
+The result is impaired brain function and nervous system which gradually gets worse.
 Most dogs are euthanized two years after diagnosis as they will lose ability to walk and stand on their own.

 These genetic disease tests help breeders determine mates and can also be useful for owners who want to know the genetic predispositions of their pets.
 Geneticists and veterinarians are available for genetic counseling at any point of the testing process at no extra charge.